kmh52826-collab/recsys-evolution-comet/README.md

 ## 🎓 Closing Statement

-This portfolio demonstrates a rigorous analytical process of identifying structural flaws in the latest SOTA model, COMET, through PyTorch implementation and data-characteristic-based root cause analysis, followed by proposing M-Trans4Rec—a next-generation framework designed to overcome these challenges.
+This portfolio demonstrates a rigorous analytical process of implementing a simplified variant of the SOTA model COMET in PyTorch, observing its training failure, and identifying the limitations of history-map-based CNN architectures through data-characteristic-based root cause analysis, followed by proposing M-Trans4Rec—a next-generation framework designed to overcome these challenges.

 The core value of this project extends beyond simple hyperparameter tuning; it lies in systematically structuring heterogeneous and sparse multi-source data (sequence logs, graph topologies, static metadata) from an efficient data modeling perspective, and designing a scalable information system architecture that dynamically joins data according to user contexts.